 If the message is “early refill” or “therapeutic duplication”, the pharmacist must determine whether the prescription should be filled, refused or changed.

 If the pharmacist or recipient is unaware of any conflicting prescriptions, the pharmacist may call the Point of Sale (POS) Help Desk for additional information on the UniDUR message.
-(See Appendix N for POS Help Desk contact number.)
+(See Appendix 37.5.4 for POS Help Desk contact number.)

-NOTE: Refer to Appendix D, Point of Sale User Guide and Section 37.5 Covered Services, Limitations, and Exclusions of this manual chapter for detailed information and instructions on the Prospective Drug Utilization Review (UniDUR) feature of the LMPBM System.
+NOTE: Refer to Appendix 37.5.1 to access the Point of Sale User Guide and Section 37.1 Covered Services, Limitations, and Exclusions of this manual chapter for detailed information and instructions on the Prospective Drug Utilization Review (UniDUR) feature of the LMPBM System.

 Retrospective Drug Utilization Review